LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 The screenshots show the successful creation of the EC2 instance and the returned **InstanceId**.

 ### 5. Add a Tag to the Instance
-Now that we have the instance ID `i-0553e2ea0492e1c73`, we add a tag to name the instance.
-The tag key is `Name`, and the value is our student number followed by `-vm`, so the tag is `24188516-vm`.
+Now that we have the instance ID `i-0553e2ea0492e1c73`, we will add a tag to name the instance.
+The tag key will be `Name`, and the value will be our student number followed by `-vm` to uniquely identify the instance as `24188516-vm`.

 ```bash
 aws ec2 create-tags --resources i-0553e2ea0492e1c73 --tags Key=Name,Value=24188516-vm
 ```

+#### Key Parameters:
+- **`--resources`**: Specifies the ID of the resource to tag, in this case, the instance ID `i-0553e2ea0492e1c73`.
+- **`--tags`**: Defines the key-value pair for the tag.
+Here, the key is `Name`, and the value is `24188516-vm`, which labels the instance for identification purposes.

+Once the command is executed, the instance will be tagged with `24188516-vm`, making it easier to identify in the AWS console.

 ### 6. Get the Public IP Address
 To retrieve the public IP address of the instance, we use the `describe-instances` command.
-The query limits the output to only the `PublicIpAddress` of the instance:
+The query extracts only the `PublicIpAddress` from the instance details:

 ```bash
 aws ec2 describe-instances --instance-ids i-0553e2ea0492e1c73 --query 'Reservations[0].Instances[0].PublicIpAddress'
 ```

+#### Key Parameters:
+- **`--instance-ids`**: Specifies the instance ID, which is `i-0553e2ea0492e1c73` in this case.
+- **`--query`**: Limits the output to the `PublicIpAddress` of the instance, providing the required IP address for SSH access.

-This IP address is needed for SSH access to the instance.
+This IP address is crucial for connecting to the instance via SSH.

 ![Public IP Address](http://127.0.0.1/assets/lab2-7.png)